-What the rise of repair networks means for the collision repair industry and how joining one could improve an independent shop’s business.
+Better Together: What rise of repair networks mean for collision repair industry

 The benefits that come with multiple shop operators (MSOs) and corporate-owned repair shops can prove immensely useful from a business perspective.
 And smaller shops can’t always compete, or at least they couldn’t until the rise of repair networks within the automotive repair industry.
 Today, the most successful MSOs have some serious competition from the little guys.